Timshel/OIDCWarden/README.md

 New release are tested using Playwright integration tests.
 Currenttly tested flow include:

 - Login flow using Master password and/or SSO
-- 2FA using email and TOTP
+- 2FA using email and TOTP (with/without SSO)
+- Role mapping (acces to admin console)
 - Organization and collection creation
 - Organization invitation using Master password and SSO
 - Organization auto-invitation
-- Role mapping
+- Organization membership role sync (Owner, admin ...)
+- Organization membership revocation

 Goal will be to continue to increase the test coverage but I would recommand to always deploy a specific version and always backup/test before deploying a new release.